zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 };
 ```

-You can modify this configuration late if it is required.
+You can modify this configuration if it is required.

 Some settings of `karma.conf.js`:

 * `recursivePathToTests` variable locates place of code of tests

-* `srcRecursivePath` varibale locates output JS code after compilling
+* `srcRecursivePath` variable locates output JS code after compilling

-* `srcCssRecursivePath` varibale locates output CSS after compilling less file with styles.
+* `srcCssRecursivePath` variable locates output CSS after compilling less file with styles.

 * `srcOriginalRecursivePath` variable locates source code of your visual

-* `coverageFolder` - variable determines a place where the report of coverage will create.
+* `coverageFolder` - variable determines a place where the report of coverage will be created.

 Some properties of config:

-* `singleRun: true` - test usually run in CI system.
+* `singleRun: true` - tests usually run in CI system.
 And it is enough to single one time.
 You can change to `false` for debugging your tests.
 Karma will keep running browser, and it will allow you use the console to debug.

 * `files: [...]` - in this array, you can set files for loading to the browser.
 Usually, there are source files, test cases, libraries (jasmine, test utils).
 You can add to list other files if you need.

-* `preprocessors` - this section of config you configure actions, which will do before tests will run.
-There are precompiling of typescript to JS and preparing sourcemap files and generating code coverage report.
+* `preprocessors` - this section of config you configure actions, which executes before unit tests execution.
+There are precompiling of typescript to JS and preparing sourcemap files and generating code to generate code coverage report.
 You can disable `coverage` for debugging your tests.
 Coverage generates additional code for check code for the test covering and it will complicate debugging tests.

 Description of configurations you can find in the documentation of karma.js:
 https://karma-runner.github.io/1.0/config/configuration-file.html